Free will, guidance and destiny explained

 And when a calamity befell you, even after you had inflicted twice as much, you said, ‘How is this?’
 Say, ‘It is from your own selves.’
 God is Able to do all things.
 (3:165)

 Allah Almighty is not pleased with evil or sins, but He allows us to commit them through our choices.
-When we ask our child to do something even though we know they might do it wrong, means that we allow them to make a mistake, not that we are happy with what they did.
+When we ask our child to do something even though we know they might do it wrong, this means that we allow them to make a mistake, not that we are happy with what they did.

 Without a test you cannot examine the quality of people or discover who are hypocrites.
 We are suffering so many painful tests in our ummah to bring us back on course.
-You may work with someone and they might appear very nice, until they are tested, and then you see their teeth and claws come through, or their patience and good qualities.
+You may work with someone and they might appear very nice, until they are tested, and then you see their teeth and claws come out, or their patience and good qualities.

 Can Shaytan control us?